 Downer EDI is committed to a 'Zero Harm' operating environment and considers this a key indicator of company performance.
-The table/chart below illustrates Downer's performance on lost time injuries, an important measure, over the last 3 years.
-A portion of STI is contingent upon achievement of Zero Harm objectives (refer s4.2).
+The chart below illustrates Downer EDI's performance on lost time injuries, an important measure, over the last three years.
+A portion of STI is contingent upon achievement of Zero Harm objectives (refer Section 4.2).